devashriv/CS501/README.md

 3.  analysis.py

-Status: not started
+Status: The anaylsis code was included in main.py.

 Description: This script contains the main NLP model that will guide the team in disaster identification.

-We have a plan for this, but we have yet to start implementation.
+Results: the output file is a dynamic interactive html file under results folder, named ldavis_prepared_10.html.
+It shows the Top-30 Most Salient Terms and an Intertopic Distance Map (via multidimensional scaling).

 B. Data